suzannebellue/starter-hugo-academic/content/research/2021-neighborhood/index.markdown

 </table>
 <div style="text-align: right; margin-top:-30px;" class="f7 mt0"> source: model generated data</div>

+Segregation distortion effects motivate a government intervention.
 I use the calibrated model to evaluate a housing voucher policy.
 In line with empirical evidence, the model predicts that housing vouchers improve the neighborhood quality of eligible families, raising children's future earnings.
 When scaling up the policy, general equilibrium responses in local prices and subjective beliefs amplify the effects on eligible households, reducing inequality and improving social mobility.
-Ignoring subjective belief responses significantly undermines the housing voucher policy effects.
+However, ignoring the change in the information friction significantly undermines the housing voucher policy effects.

 <table class="f6  mw7" stye="max-width: 100%;display: flex;">